steebchen/prisma-client-go/README.md

 ## Caveats

-Photon Go is experimental and comes with some caveats.
+Prisma Client Go is experimental and comes with some caveats.
 We plan to eliminate all of these in the future.

 - We recommend to use Go 1.13 or higher, everything else is untested.
 - You need to use an absolute path for the generator.
 Tracked in https://github.com/prisma/prisma2/issues/934.
-- Multiple projects using Photon Go can conflict because a given Go binary just defaults to the last installed version (https://github.com/golang/go/issues/27653).
+- Multiple projects using Prisma Client Go can conflict because a given Go binary just defaults to the last installed version (https://github.com/golang/go/issues/27653).
 We recommend to use the same version in all your projects, even if they are unrelated.
 Waiting for https://github.com/prisma/prisma2/issues/1101.
 - Expect breaking changes in minor versions in 0.x.x releases.
 - No Windows support.
 - DO NOT USE IN PRODUCTION!